eigr/spawn/docs/statestores.md

 Statestores are the interface between the downstream storage/database system and the actor.
 They are configured by the user via environment variables or by the ActorSystem CRD (see [Custom Resources section](crds.md)) and their sensitive data is [stored in kubernetes secrets](docs/getting_started.md).

 Below is a list of common global settings for all Statestores.
-For more details check the [documentation](statestores.md) for each supported Statestore.
+These variables are automatically configured by our Kubernetes Operator Controller, but you can use them to configure your application for local development.

 | Environment Variable        | CRD Attribute                        | Secret Property | Default Env Value | Default CRD Value | Mandatory | Possible Values                         |
 | --------------------------- | ------------------------------------ | --------------- | ----------------- | ----------------- | --------- | --------------------------------------- |